Echo and Narcissus (Poussin)

-Echo and Narcissus is an oil painting of 1627 and 1628 by French artist Nicolas Poussin.
-It measures 74 by 100 cm and is kept in the Louvre, Paris.
+Echo and Narcissus is an oil painting by French artist Nicolas Poussin, from 1627-1628.
+It measures 74 by 100 cm and is held in the Louvre, in Paris.

 The myth

 The work derives from Greek Mythology.
 According to Ovid's Metamorphoses, the nymph Echo fell in love with Narcissus, but he rejected her.
 Nemesis, the goddess of vengeance, punished Narcissus by making him fall in love with his own reflection.
 At the place where he died grew the flower that bears his name: Narcissus.

 The painting

 Poussin illustrates this myth by representing three characters in an idyllic landscape: in the foreground, Narcissus, lying down; behind him, on the right, Eros, god of love; and on the left, sitting on a rock, Echo.
-Around the hair of young Narcissus are already blooming flowers to which he gave his name.
+Around the hair of the dead young Narcissus are already blooming flowers to which he gave his name.
 Echo, leaning on a rock, seems "an elegiac and immaterial apparition".